tommy-muehle/tooly-composer-script/README.md

 This parameter means that this phar is only needed in developing mode.
 So the command ```composer [install|update] --no-dev``` ignores this phar tool.

+## Postcardware

+You're free to use this package (it's [MIT-licensed](LICENSE)), but if it makes you happy it would be a great pleasure for me if you send a postcard from your hometown to me.
+My address is: Tommy Muehle, Hepkestr.
+177, 01277 Dresden, Germany.

+The postcards will get published on [my website](https://tommy-muehle.io).

 ## A note to PhpStorm or other IDE users